Unleash/unleash/website/docs/reference/projects.md

 You can update all aspects of a project except its ID.

 To update a project, go to **Projects** and select the project you'd like to edit.
-In the **Project settings** tab, you can update general settings such as project name, description, [stickiness](/reference/stickiness.md), [collaboration mode](/reference/project-collaboration-mode.md), and more.
-You can also configure user and API access, [change requests](/reference/change-requests.md), and [actions](/reference/actions.md), add [segments](/reference/segments.mdx) and [environments](/reference/environments.md), and update the [default strategy](#project-default-strategy).
+In the **Project settings** tab, you can update general settings such as project name, description, [stickiness](stickiness.md), [collaboration mode](project-collaboration-mode.md), and more.
+You can also configure user and API access, [change requests](change-requests.md), and [actions](actions.md), add [segments](segments.mdx) and [environments](environments.md), and update the [default strategy](#project-default-strategy).

-The available project settings depend on a user's [root and project roles](/reference/rbac).
+The available project settings depend on a user's [root and project roles](rbac.md).

 ## Archive a project

 :::note Availability

-**Plan**: [Pro](https://www.getunleash.io/pricing) and [Enterprise](https://www.getunleash.io/pricing). | **Version**: 6.?+ in BETA.
+**Plan**: [Pro](https://www.getunleash.io/pricing) and [Enterprise](https://www.getunleash.io/pricing). | **Version**: 6.2 in BETA.

 :::

 The archive projects functionality allows you to hide a project while maintaining historical project data.
-Archiving allows you to have short-lived projects, for example, to represent specific initiatives in your organization.
+Archiving lets you manage short-lived projects, for example, to represent specific initiatives in your organization.

 Before archiving a project, you must archive all feature flags within it.
+Archiving automatically disables all project [actions](actions.md).
 Once you archive a project, you cannot add or move feature flags to it.

 To archive a project: